 Capital management: Another key priority of the Group has been the management of its Assets.
-Overall the Group has around \pounds 4,1 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in the DEPA Group.
+Overall the Group has approximately €3.5 billion of capital employed which is driven from working capital, investment in fixed assets and its investment in its associates and joint ventures.
 Current assets are mainly funded with current liabilities (incl. short term bank debt) which are used to finance working capital (inventories and receivables).
-As a result of the implementation of the Group's investment plan during the period 2007-2012, net debt level has increased to 43% of total capital employed while the remaining 57% is financed through shareholders equity.
-The Group has started reducing its net debt levels through utilization of the incremental operating cashflows, post completion and operation of the new Elefsina refinery.
+As a result of the implementation of the Group's investment plan during the period 2007-2012, net debt level, excluding leases has increased to 48% of total capital employed while the remaining 52% is financed through shareholders equity.
+In the medium term the Group's intention is to reduce its net debt levels through the utilization of the incremental operating cashflows.
 This is expected to lead to lower Debt to Equity ratio, better matched Asset and Liability maturity profiles as well as lower financing costs.